nicolaskruchten/nicolaskruchten.github.io/_posts/2025-11-30-vibe-cading-a-data-physicalization.md

 > - the holes also need to be rectangular. in this case the holes need to be 5mm wide and 3mm tall (because of the gaps)
 > - the holes themselves need to not intersect: there needs to be a plate thickness of block between them

 At this point I've got Claude running a Python script for me that spits out a file with one block and one stick.
-Time to go up another level of abstraction and complexity:
+Time to go up another level of abstraction and complexity since I want a full mechanism built out of these little blocks:

 > ok so what is the procedure for me to build a file?
 I have to write a short script that calls these utility functions?
 Can you suggest a way for me to define a file with a bunch of blocks and sticks?